 When You Were in the Hospital

-After your operation, you will probably spend 3 - 7 days in the hospital.
-Some of the time you were likely in the intensive care unit.
-You may begin learning exercises to help you recover more quickly.
+Most people spend 3 to 7 days in the hospital.
+You may have been in the intensive care unit some of the time, in the hospital, you may have begun learning exercises to help you recover more quickly.

 What to Expect at Home

-It will take 4 to 6 weeks to completely heal and start feeling better after surgery.
+It will take 4 to 6 weeks to heal completely after surgery.
 During this time, it is normal to:

 - Have some pain in your chest around your incision